 The design of the kamado is ancient and quite simple.

 The thick walls and egg shape aid in retaining heat and moisture.

 There is an air intake in the bottom, and a vent in the top.
 By adjusting these two vents, you can control the temperature.
 Once you have found the temperature you are after, the kamado will sit at that temperature with little, if any, fluctuations.

 Fuel is placed in the cooking chamber.
-Once the fuel is lit, all the cooking racks and other equipment is put in place.
+Once the fuel is lit, all the cooking racks and other equipment are put in place.
 Food sits on a cast iron grate.
 The food sits further away from the coals than in other units.

 We’ll go through how to setup and operate a Kamado grill in a second.

 For indirect cooking and smoking, there is plate, often called a ‘heat deflector’ or ‘plate setter’ which is placed under the grate, and sits on three legs.